 If you’re like us, relaxing with a book is one of life’s great pleasures (the Mimosa is optional).
 And what better time to do it than the upcoming holiday season?
-Here is Editor Group’s pick of recent releases to dip into between dips in the pool.
+Here is Editor Group’s summer reading guide to dip into between dips in the pool.

 By John Purcell (HarperCollins, 2018)

 What price should you put on integrity?
 Is allowing a potentially bestselling novel to be published, knowing that it’s not your best work, ‘selling out’?
 These are just two of the questions troubling critically acclaimed author Helen Owen as she prevaricates about handing in the manuscript she promised her publisher in return for a seven-figure advance.